anuragjain67/anuragjain67.github.io/_posts/2015-08-13-learnings-django.markdown

 * [Danger For loop]({% post_url 2015-01-18-learnings-part-1-for-loop %})

 # Coming Soon
-* Will be adding topic on Orm Optimization ?
+* Query Optimization with ORM.
-* Why you should leave your current company ?
+* Why you should leave current company ?
-* What things you should look in your future company ?
+* What are the things you should look in your future company ?